 In some cases, though, there are symptoms.
 These include itching, runny nose, sneezing, difficulty breathing, and more.

 Doctors may prescribe steroid nasal sprays or prednisone for relief, which can stop symptoms or get rid of polyps altogether.
 Symptoms and polyps may come back, though.

-This hot pepper and spice contains capsaicin.
+This hot pepper, and spice, contains capsaicin.
 Studies show this compound can help clear sinuses.

-Capsaicin is shown to relieve inflammation, open up nasal passages, and enhance immunity.
+One year later, Capsaicin is shown to relieve inflammation, open up nasal passages, and enhance immunity.
 This can play a small role in relieving nasal polyp symptoms and the causes of polyps themselves.

 To use: Add cayenne pepper spice liberally to food or recipes.
 For most people, 1–2 teaspoons (tsp) is typical.